A palliative approach to care is a group effort

 BScH, MSc

 Sally is a Program Manager for Dr. Sharon Kaasalainen at McMaster University.
-Sally has her Master’s degree in Molecular Biology from Queen’s University, a postgraduate certificate in Clinical Research from Humber College and spent the last 10 years managing an oncology program at Mount Sinai/Princess Margaret in Toronto.
+Sally has her Master’s degree in Molecular Biology from Queen’s University, a postgraduate certificate in Clinical Research from Humber College and spent 10 years managing an oncology program at Mount Sinai/Princess Margaret in Toronto.
 She also spent 5 years on the Research Ethics Board at Mount Sinai Hospital.
 Sally is excited to support clinical trials, research grants, contracts and ethics with the SPA-LTC team and has an interest in palliative care and symptom management.

 Jordan Browne